oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 All HTTP request and response messages containing OpenC2 payloads SHOULD include the "Cache-control:" header with a value of "no-cache".

-The HTTP X-Request-ID header SHALL be populated with the request_id string supplied by the Producer.
+The HTTP X-Request-ID header SHOULD be populated with the request_id string supplied by the Producer.

 ### 3.2.3 TLS Usage
 HTTPS, the transmission of HTTP over TLS, is specified in Section 2 of [[RFC2818](#rfc2818)].
 OpenC2 endpoints MUST accept TLS version 1.2 [[RFC5246](#rfc5246)] connections or higher for confidentiality, identification, and authentication when sending OpenC2 Messages over HTTPS, and SHOULD accept TLS Version 1.3 [[RFC8446](#rfc8446)] or higher connections.